josefmaierfl/SemiRealSequence/README.md

 ### Library <a name="library"></a>

-To use SemiRealSequence within your own application, it can be built and installed performing the following steps:
+To use SemiRealSequence within your own application, it can be built and installed by calling

+`./build_SemiRealSequence.sh`

+or by performing the following steps:

 ```bash
 cd generateVirtualSequence
 mkdir build